CoastTrain/CoastTrain/website/docs/Version 1: March 2022/overview.md

 # Overview

+(If you want to go straight to the data download page, go [here](https://dbuscombe-usgs.github.io/CoastTrain/docs/Version%201:%20March%202022/data))

 While there are many potential types of imagery we could use, the Coast Train project has settled on the following types of imagery because they collectively represent a majority of use-cases and scales.

 Version 1 contains Geospatial Imagery only.
 These data consist of spatial and time-series, and contain 1.2 billion labelled pixels, representing over 3.6 million hectares.
 We use a Human-in-the-Loop tool especially designed for rapid and reproducible Earth surface image segmentation.